Rosecrans Falls is an exquisite 20-foot tall waterfall located just off of Route 80 near Loganton, Clinton County.

 From the Loganton exit of Route 80, you’ll head north on Route 477, hang a right on Brungard Road, and then another right on Spruce Run Road.

 Park near the intersection of Spruce Run Road and Nittany Ridge Road (a State Forest Road).

 GPS coordinates for the parking area are 41.07409, -77.32858.

 Total distance from Route 80 exit to the parking area is 2.6 miles.

 DO NOT block the gated roads near the intersection when you park!

 Hiking to Rosecrans Falls

-The hike from the parking area to Rosecrans Falls is approximately 0.3 miles along the small unnamed stream that the waterfall resides on.
+The hike from the parking area to Rosecrans Falls covers approximately 0.3 miles, alongside Spruce Run, the stream that the waterfall resides on.

 You’ll see on the map above that there is a small, landlocked parcel of private land near Rosecrans Falls.